tastyigniter/docs/installation.md

 Some installations require an unattended mode so that the application can easily be built into automated infrastructure pipelines and build tools, e.g. Docker.

-To run this, its similar to the above command, just instead we provide all of the option values within your projects `.env` and pass the `--no-interaction` flag:
+To run this, its similar to the above command, just instead we provide all of the option values up-front within the projects `.env` and pass the `--no-interaction` flag to the installation script:

 ```bash
 php artisan igniter:install --no-interaction